Improving constraints on gluon spin-momentum correlations in transversely polarized protons via midrapidity open-heavy-flavor electrons in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$ GeV: Data Analysis

-It was determined through simulation that the kaon decay lepton fraction was negligible and not considered in the background correction procedure.
 TSSAs for each background source have been measured at PHENIX at midrapidity in $p^{\uparrow}+p$ collisions at $\sqrt{s}=200$~GeV.
 The asymmetries for photonic background sources $\pi^{0}, \eta$, and $\gamma$ were all measured by PHENIX to be consistent with zero using the same dataset as this measurement~\cite{PPG234,PPG235}.
-They are therefore set to zero in Eq.~(\ref{eqn:BackgroundCorrection}), with a systematic uncertainty $\sigma^{\rm sys}_{A_{N}^{B}}$ assigned for setting $A_{N}^{\pi^{0}}=0$ and $A_{N}^{\eta}=0$ based on propagating uncertainties from the measurements, while the uncertainty associated with setting the direct photon TSSA $A_{N}^{\gamma}=0$ is negligible since $f_{\gamma}$ is on the order of $10^{-3}$~\cite{supplement}.
+They are therefore set to zero in Eq.~(\ref{eqn:BackgroundCorrection}), with a systematic uncertainty $\sigma^{\rm sys}_{A_{N}^{B}}$ assigned for setting $A_{N}^{\pi^{0}}=0$ and $A_{N}^{\eta}=0$ based on propagating uncertainties from the measurements, while the uncertainty associated with setting the direct photon TSSA $A_{N}^{\gamma}=0$ is negligible because $f_{\gamma}$ is on the order of $10^{-3}$ (see Table~\ref{tab:bgFracs}).
 The TSSAs for $J/\psi$~\cite{PPG103E} and charged hadrons~\cite{PPG050} were measured with previous PHENIX data sets.
 The TSSA for $J/\psi$ has a large statistical uncertainty~\cite{PPG103E}, and contributes significantly to the statistical uncertainty of this measurement, especially at high $p_{T}$.
 This is due to the azimuthal angle of the decay lepton becoming more strongly correlated with the azimuthal angle of the $J/\psi$ at higher $p_{T}$.
 Additionally, the statistical precision of $A_{N} (p^{\uparrow} + p \rightarrow J/\psi + X)$ could not be improved upon in the Run-15 data given the high degree of photonic electron background.
-The TSSA for midrapidity $J/\psi$ production measured in Ref.~\cite{PPG103E} was recalculated as a function of decay lepton $p_{T}$ using {\sc pythia}~\cite{Sjostrand:2000wi} decay simulations for the $J/\psi \rightarrow e^{+}e^{-}$ channel in order to apply Eq.~(\ref{eqn:BackgroundCorrection}).
+The TSSA for midrapidity $J/\psi$ production measured in Ref.~\cite{PPG103E} was recalculated as a function of decay lepton $p_{T}$ using {\sc pythia}~\cite{Sjostrand:2000wi} decay simulations for the $J/\psi \rightarrow e^{+}e^{-}$ channel to apply Eq.~(\ref{eqn:BackgroundCorrection}).

+Due to the large contribution of statistical uncertainty coming from propagating the previously measured $A_{N} (p^{\uparrow}+p{\rightarrow}J/\psi+X)$ from Ref.~\cite{PPG103E} through the background correction formula (Eq.~\ref{eqn:BackgroundCorrection}), we report nonphotonic electron and positron asymmetries in addition to the open-heavy-flavor-decay electron and positron asymmetries.
+This allows the statistical precision of the open-heavy-flavor result to be improved upon given a more statistically precise measurement of $A_{N}(p^{\uparrow}+p{\rightarrow}J/\psi+X)$.
+Figures~\ref{fig:finalANs} and ~\ref{fig:LamParam} do not show the nonphotonic electron asymmetries because they are not the focus of this paper.
+However, these asymmetries are shown and discussed below.
+The formula for extracting the nonphotonic electron (${\rm NP}e$) asymmetry from the electron candidate sample asymmetry is